-After you complete the site scrape, we will box the area and base up with AP20 & crusher dust.
+After a site scrape or excavation is completed, we will install timber boxing around the area and base up with AP20 & crusher dust.
 The grass comes in rolls (like carpet) and is then installed on the base.
-It can also be laid onto concrete, decks, butanol and many other surfaces.
+It can also be laid onto concrete, decks, butynol and many other surfaces.

 How is artificial grass installed?

-It can be laid onto concrete, decks, butanol and many other surfaces.
+It can be used to retrofit an exisiting lawn or laid onto concrete, decks, butynol and many other surfaces.
 It comes on rolls (similar to carpet), and is usually laid by a specialist installer.

 When we retrofit an existing lawn, the grass and soil is removed.
 SmartGrass is laid on a compacted rock base with great drainage properties (it is not laid on soil).